Watchmaker Glossary

 Date

 Order number of each day in the month: February 10.
-Date watch: watch which indicates the date, the month, sometimes the year and the phases of the moon in apertures.
-Perpetual calendar: watch which indicates, in addition to the date, the leap years.
+Calendar watch: watch which indicates in apertures the date, the month, sometimes the year and the moon phases.
+Perpetual calendar: watch which indicates, in addition to the date, leap years.

 Perpetual calendar

-This designates watches and clocks whose calendar of the month passes automatically at the end of the month, whether the months have 28,29,31,31 days, taking leap years into account.
+We thus designate watches and clocks whose date of the month automatically changes at the end of the month, whether the months have 28,29,31,31 days, taking into account leap years.

 R